We are a number of South Yorkshire and Bassetlaw campaign groups that have started to ‘work together’ to protect our local NHS services.

 The Collaborative Partnership Board, that has made all the plans so far, is where they plan what they will do next.

 The attendance list at this Board meeting includes a number of people round the table that are staff appointed to work for the Acute Care Vanguard and/or for the ACS.
-There are now three times as many people at this Board from these new ‘system’ staff (October 2016) than there were in April 2016.
+The number of people on the Board from these new ‘system’ staff trebled from April to July 2017.

 Another five people attend now representing National NHS bodies (NHS England, Health Education England and Public Health England)!